-The three alternative substation sites for the Marang B 400/132kV Substation and a $\pm 2$ km, 400kV power line from the existing Bighorn-Marang or Medupi-Marang have been evaluated against international accepted criteria to determine the impact they will have on the landscape character and the viewers that have been identified in the study area.
+The four alternative substation sites for the Marang B 400/132kV Substation and a \pm 2 km, 400kV power line from the existing Bighorn-Marang or Medupi-Marang have been evaluated against international accepted criteria to determine the impact they will have on the landscape character and the viewers that have been identified in the study area.

-The three alternative substation sites are rated according to preference by using a three-point rating system in Table 7, one (1) being the most preferred, to three (3) being the least preferred.
+The four alternative substation sites are rated according to preference by using a fourpoint rating system in Table 7, one (1) being the most preferred, to four (4) being the least preferred.
 The preference rating is informed by the impact assessment discussions in Section 5 and the overall performance of each alternative with regards to the impact on the landscape character and the identified viewers.

 ALTERNATIVES PREFERENCE RATING

-Marang B Site 1 1
+Marang B Site 1 2

-Marang B Site 2 3
+Marang B Site 2 4

-Marang B Site 3 2
+Marang B Site 3 3

+Marang B Site 4 1